MaedeZolanvari/ProteinBindingPredictor/model-training/README.md

-> First I wanted to apolagize for presenting such poor models.
-I basically do not have any model, they are merely a representation of how the models could have been developed.
+> **⚠️ Disclaimer: First, I want to apologize for presenting such poor models.
+I basically do not have actual models; they are merely a representation of how the models could have been developed.**

 # Training Methodology and Challenges